Azure/CityPower-Build-Sample/setup/README.md

 # Authenticate to Azure Subscription
 Login-AzureRmAccount

-# Deploy session 3 ARM template to n regions (ie: WestUS and EastUS).
+# Deploy session 3 ARM template to n regions (ie: WestUS and EastUS) for Java version of app.
 Also deploys an HA resource group that contains the traffic manager profile and endpoint configurations.
+.\Session3-ARM-Templates\Deploy-AzureResourceGroup.ps1 -Locations ("westus", "eastus") -AppType Java

+# Deploy session 3 ARM template to n regions (ie: WestUS and EastUS) for Node.js version of app.
+Also deploys an HA resource group that contains the traffic manager profile and endpoint configurations.
-.\Session3-ARM-Templates\Deploy-AzureResourceGroup.ps1 -Locations ("westus", "eastus")
+.\Session3-ARM-Templates\Deploy-AzureResourceGroup.ps1 -Locations ("westus", "eastus") -AppType Node

 ```